taldcroft/asciitable/doc/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **table** : input table
-  There are three ways to specify the table to be read:
+  There are four ways to specify the table to be read:

   - Name of a file (string)
   - Single string containing all table lines separated by newlines